 - Create a password protected PDF;

-“In each course I found that by the middle or latter lectures I was learning either new systems or how to better apply tools that I hadn’t really engaged or utilised before.”
+“In each section of the course I found that by the middle or latter lectures I was learning either new systems or how to better apply tools that I hadn’t really engaged or utilised before.”

-“I was not starting from scratch with any of the concepts or systems addressed in the courses provided by Paperless Academy.
-However, in every course I found that while I understood the general principles covered in the initial lectures, the way Gerard brought things back to basics meant that I came away with a fundamental improvement in my organisation or work flow.”
+“I was not starting from scratch with any of the concepts or systems addressed in the course provided by Paperless Academy.
+However, I found that while I understood the general principles covered in the initial lectures, the way Gerard brought things back to basics meant that I came away with a fundamental improvement in my organisation or work flow.”